Kunyro/Synth/README.md

 # Synth

-A small portable C synth engine with a desktop host for realtime audio and MIDI control.
+A portable C synth engine with a desktop host for realtime audio and MIDI control.

 The core synth lives in `include/synth/` and `src/`.
-Desktop audio, MIDI input, controller mappings, and runtime library loading live under `platform/desktop/` so the engine can stay independent of miniaudio and PortMidi.
+Desktop audio and MIDI input controller mappings live under `platform/desktop/` so the engine can stay independent of miniaudio and PortMidi.

 ## Project Layout